Reinsurance Group of America

-- Revenue forecasts: On average, analysts predict $2.14 billion in revenue this quarter.
-That would represent a rise of 12.6% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $2.31 billion in revenue this quarter.
+That would represent a rise of 1.8% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $1.82 per share.
-Estimates range from $1.77 to $1.88.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $1.84 per share.
+Estimates range from $1.76 to $1.87.

 What our community says:

-CAPS All-Stars are solidly behind the stock, with 93.3% giving it an "outperform" rating.
-The community at large backs the All-Stars, with 91.4% awarding it a rating of "outperform."
-Fools have embraced Reinsurance Group of America, though the message boards have been quiet lately, with only 25 posts in the past 30 days.
-Despite the majority sentiment in favor of Reinsurance Group of America, the stock has a middling CAPS rating of three out of five stars.
+CAPS All-Stars are solidly backing the stock, with 97.1% giving it an "outperform" rating.
+The community at large is in line with the All-Stars, with 92.9% granting it a rating of "outperform."
+Fools have embraced Reinsurance Group of America, though the message boards have been quiet lately with only 26 posts in the past 30 days.
+Even with a robust four out of five stars, Reinsurance Group of America's CAPS rating falls a little short of the community's upbeat outlook.

-Reinsurance Group of America's profit has risen year over year by an average of 24.4%.
+Reinsurance Group of America's profit has risen year-over-year by an average of 31.5% over the past five quarters.
 Revenue has now gone up for three straight quarters.